giuntoli-group/nmm-week5/README.md

 ## Assignment 2

 Not bound to the periodic table anymore!
 We can now design "atoms" with arbitrary interactions begging the question: what structures will they form based on their pair interactions?
-In this assignment let's play with pairwise interactions and phase diagrams.
+In this assignment let's play with widely-used pairwise interactions and phase diagrams.

 ### Instructions

 2a.
 Take again the in.3dlj script from the first assignment, but change the Lennard-Jones cutoff from 1.2 to 2.5.
 Now interactions are attractive!
 Fix the temperature to 1.0, and vary the density and the interaction strength.
 Briefly discuss the differences between varying temperature and varying LJ interaction strength.
 Run a set of simulations to identify and discuss the expected theoretical phase diagram https://en.wikipedia.org/wiki/Lennard-Jones_potential.
 Support your arguments with the set of structural and dynamics properties that you deem appropriate.

 2b.
-DLVO, charges.
-CHECK PAIR_COLLOID AND PHASE DIAGRAMS IN LITERATURE.
+DLVO.
+CHECK PAIR_YUKAWA/COLLOID AND PHASE DIAGRAMS IN LITERATURE (E.G., CHECK https://doi.org/10.1063/1.453924).

 ## Assignment 3

+Not all colloidal particles have spherical, isotropic interactions!
+Directional interactions are often present, as a result of internal chemical structure or functionalization.
+In this assignment, learn how directional interactions can be implemented by adding attractive patches.

 ### Instructions